jamesmortensen/multi-assert/README.md

 ### Banking Example - Withdraw $100

-In this example, we group assertions by whether or not they validate the test case is ready to be executed or whether or not the test case has executed successfully and given us the expected output conditions.
+In this example, we arrange assertions into two separate groups.
+In the first group, the assertions determine whether the test case is ready to be executed or whether some precondition is not satisfied.
+In the last group, the assertions validate whether or not the test case has executed successfully and given us the expected output conditions.

 Note that the first set of assertions could also be added to a beforeEach hook if other tests rely on the system being in the same state of having an initial $110 balance with a max withdrawal amount of $2000.